michmike/Raspberry-PI-Q/README.md

 * Install Visual Studio Code with the python extension from https://marketplace.visualstudio.com/items?itemName=donjayamanne.python
 * Install PIP as per instructions from https://pip.pypa.io/en/stable/installing/
 * Create an account with www.dweet.io and www.freeboard.io.
 You don't need to pay for a locked object.
 You can create your own board and save it with your own dashboard analytics for this project
+  * Use the two files below to enhance and create your own html-based dashboards on freeboard
 * Create an account with www.gmx.com to get a free email address
 * Create an account with www.grovestreams.com.
   * Create an organization and under advanced enable the "Raspberry PI Metrics" blueprint